Bittu2903/BHive-Frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified, and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`